-(1) In this Bylaw, unless the context otherwise requires;
+(1) In this Bylaw, unless the context otherwise requires,

-Amusement includes any land-borne inflatable devices, fairground rides and any other mechanically-powered unit that is used for rider entertainment.

-Busking means any transient street entertainer performing for donations.
+means a structure or device, which conveys information or directions of any kind and is intended for advertising purposes that is external to a building and visible from a public place, or inside a building and visible from a road. includes any land-borne inflatable devices, fairground rides and any other mechanically-powered unit that is used for rider entertainment. means any transient street entertainer performing for donations.

-Infrequent

-means no more than once a week on an unsealed road and no more than once a fortnight on a sealed road.

-psychoactive substance

-Mind-altering substance

-Has the meaning given by section 9 of the Psychoactive Substance Act 2013. means a substance, whether synthetic or naturally occurring which may alter consciousness, mood or emotions, or which might intoxicate or induce pleasurable sensations.
-It includes the substances used for what is commonly known as glue sniffing, but does not include:

-- (a) medically prescribed substances ingested by the person for whom they were prescribed; - (b) substances purchased from a pharmacy without a medical prescription; - (c) nicotine;

-alcohol as defined in the Sale and Supply of Alcohol Act 2012.
+Infrequent means no more than once a week on an unsealed road and no more than once a fortnight on a sealed road.
+Mind-altering substance means a substance, whether synthetic or naturally occurring which may alter consciousness, mood or emotions, or which might intoxicate or induce pleasurable sensations.
+It includes the substances used for what is commonly known as glue sniffing, but does not include: (a) medically prescribed substances ingested by the person for whom they were prescribed; (b) substances purchased from a pharmacy without a medical prescription; (c) nicotine; (d) alcohol as defined in the Sale and Supply of Alcohol Act 2012.
+Skating device means a wheeled device controlled or propelled by gravity or by the muscular energy of the rider, including roller skates, in-line skates, or similar recreational devices.

-Skating device

-means a wheeled device controlled or propelled by gravity or by the muscular energy of the rider, including roller skates, in-line skates, or similar recreational devices.
 The definition does not include any bicycle, wheelchair, recognised mobility aid or baby carriage.

-Smokefree area

-means an area where the smoking of tobacco products, vaping (the use of electronic cigarettes) and the use of heated tobacco products (HTPs) is not permitted.

-Stall

-means any structure or thing controlled by an organisation or a person occupying any portion of any public place for the purpose of advertising and/or selling any food or refreshments, newspapers, lottery tickets, textiles, hardware or merchandise.
+Smokefree area means an area where the smoking of tobacco products, vaping (the use of electronic cigarettes) and the use of heated tobacco products (HTPs) is not permitted.
+Stall means any structure or thing controlled by an organisation or a person occupying any portion of any public place for the purpose of advertising and/or selling any food or refreshments, newspapers, lottery tickets, textiles, hardware or merchandise.
 Vehicle Crossing means a formed vehicle access from the carriageway of any road to a property adjacent to the road and includes any culvert, bridge or kerbing.

-Is the use of electronic cigarettes and the use of heated tobacco products (HTPs), and vape has the equivalent meaning.
+Vaping Is the use of electronic cigarettes and the use of heated tobacco products (HTPs) and vape has the equivalent meaning

-Wheeled

-Vaping

-recreation device

-has the meaning given by the Land Transport (Road User) Rule 2004.